 Oxford Nanopore was founded in 2005 to develop a disruptive, electronic, single-molecule sensing system based on nanopore science.
 The first product, MinION, was introduced into early access in 2014 and made commercially available in 2015.
 The scaled-up GridION was commercially launched in 2017 and PromethION in 2018, with the largest device, the PromethION 48, first shipped in 2019.
 Flongle, the adapter for MinION/GridION for rapid, cheaper, smaller tests was launched in 2019.
 The Company has a rich development pipeline that includes solutions to enable any user, anywhere, including the mobile-phone-compatible SmidgION and low cost, portable sample prep Ubik.

 The rich history of research and development that has resulted in nanopore sequencing is outlined below.
-The Company now has more than 1,400 patents and patent applications across 200 patent families.
+The Company now has more than 1,400 patents and patent applications across 200 patent families, with hundreds generated by internal R&D, and complemented with key in-licenced IP from collaborators.
 Find out more about the intellectual property portfolio here.

 From an idea, to fundamental science, to a technology platform and working chemistry, and onward to a working, integrated technology

-The concept of nanopore sequencing was first described in publication by Branton, Deamer et al in PNAS in 1996.
+The concept of nanopore sequencing was then described in publication by Branton, Deamer et al in PNAS in 1996.
 The group showed translocation of nucleic acids through a nanopore set in a lipid bilayer, and noted that "Channel blockades can therefore be used to measure polynucleotide length.
 With further improvements, the method could in principle provide direct, high-speed detection of the sequence of bases in single molecules of DNA or RNA".
-Key patents were filed by the group at Harvard University.

 Hear more from Deamer and Branton who spoke at London Calling 2018: